 PDF Download — Salt Crystal Garden Instructions and Scientific Explanation

-By combining common ingredients (salt, water, bluing, food coloring and ammonia (optional) over a porous base material (coal, sponge, or other), through capillary action and evaporation, the salt recrystallizes into beautiful, delicate coral-like formations.
+By combining salt, water, bluing, food coloring, and ammonia (optional) over a porous base material such as coal or sponge, through capillary action and evaporation, the salt recrystallizes into beautiful, delicate coral-like formations.
 Children growing one of their own have been winning blue ribbons in science fairs ever since!
 Elementary teachers find it invaluable in teaching their students about crystals – learn more about Mrs. Stewart's Bluing in the Classroom.

 Tips for Successful Salt Crystal Growth